Dead Sea Scrolls: Biblical significance

 Of the 166 words in Isaiah 53, there are only seventeen letters in question.
 Ten of these letters are simply a matter of spelling, which does not affect the sense.
 Four more letters are minor stylistic changes, such as conjunctions.
 The remaining three letters comprise the word "light," which is added in verse 11, and does not affect the meaning greatly.

-It is important to note that differences were found among fragments of texts.
+Differences were found among fragments of texts.
 According to The Oxford Companion to Archaeology: